Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 A marketing channel can serve your goal, but there are many platforms you can focus on.

 If your customers are not hanging out there, you’ll be wasting your time.

 The point of this article is not to find you a slam dunk marketing channel right away.

 The goal here is to help you validate your chosen channel.
 This way, you know it’s viable before you start testing it.

-Here’s my best advice for finding out where the attention is:
+Here’s our best advice for finding out where the attention is:

 - SEO is a great place to start

 - you can’t go wrong with social media